Natural Dog Health Remedies

 Dogs neutered before puberty cannot produce the male hormone testosterone, without which the prostate gland does not develop.
 If a dog is neutered after maturity, the gland will shrink to less that one-fourth of its previous size and cease functioning within a few months.

-For dogs that are neutered, therefore, they seldom have problems with their prostates, although in rather rare cases, they might still develop prostate cancer.
+For dogs that are neutered, therefore, they seldom have problems with their prostates, although they might still develop prostate cancer.

 Prostate Enlargement